Paul Foundation

 Overview

 The PAUL FOUNDATION was established in 1991 as a UK charitable trust.
-With total assets of £43.6 million and annual grant expenditure of approximately £961,571 (2024), the foundation supports work across three main pillars: child mental health (including autism diagnostics and monitoring), sustainable development in developing nations (focusing on healthcare, clean water, and economic support), and nature conservation (reforestation and wildlife conservation).
-The foundation operates internationally across seven countries in Africa and the Middle East, alongside its UK base in Gloucestershire.
-Despite holding substantial endowed funds of over £38 million, the foundation maintains a relatively modest grant-making programme, spending approximately 3% of its endowment annually.
-The foundation is governed by a small board of two trustees: Camilla Bishop and Rory Tilson St Johnston, both appointed in 2025.
+The foundation supports work across three main pillars: child mental health (including autism diagnostics and monitoring), sustainable development in developing nations (focusing on healthcare, clean water, and economic support), and nature conservation (reforestation and wildlife conservation).
+The foundation operates internationally as well as in its UK base in Gloucestershire.
+The foundation is governed by a small board of trustees, including P R D Paul who serves as Chair (appointed 2018), alongside other trustees including Eleonora Lesley Carson, N Michaelis, and Stephane Dominic Philippe Michaelis.

 Funding Priorities

-The foundation makes project grants to organizations but does not publish specific grant programmes or funding tiers.
+The foundation makes project grants to organisations but does not publish specific grant programmes or funding tiers.
 Grant amounts are not publicly disclosed.

 Application Method: Not publicly available - appears to operate through trustee selection or invitation only rather than open applications.